abn3rdn/base-web-interviews/README.md

 # Web Interview Questions
 This repository has questions, coding challenges and sample answers for the coding challenges for general FE interviewing.
+Please make a PR with comments to explain your thought process, unfinished work and anything else you consider important.

 ## Coding Challenges
 1. Convert the given code (class-components) to Functional Components.